Brazil not giving up on misfiring Fred

-BRASILIA Brazil are not eyeing an alternative to centre-forward Fred at the World Cup and are confident the misfiring forward will start hitting the target soon.
+BRASILIA Brazil are not eyeing an alternative to center-forward Fred at the World Cup and are confident the misfiring forward will start hitting the target soon.

 Scolari initially handed the role to Luis Fabiano is his first match in charge against England in February last year and replaced him with former Olympique Lyon striker Fred at halftime.